tlpss/workshop-icra-2022-cloth-keypoints/README.md

 All images from the evaluation can be found [here](https://drive.google.com/drive/folders/1elHCrpqfmvJ7Hl9XkIkyx2jKimwhHobV?usp=sharing).

-The code base contains 3 parts:
+The code base has 3 main components:
 - code for the procedural data generation of the data, located in `data-generation/`
 - code to define the convolutional neural network and training procedure, located in `keypoints/`
 - code that controls the robot, defines the trajectories and captures images from the camera to fold the towels, located in `robot/`

-Below, the instructions are listed to reproduce these 3 parts or to use the pretrained weights.
-Apologies for the lengthy setup instructions, a docker container is on its way..
+Below, the instructions are listed to reproduce these 3 parts.
+We also provide the pretrained weights and all learning curves.

 ## Data Generation